095056/Luis/For-maintainers.md

 Any operations (except download) on APT repository can be done only by maintainers who have *write* access.

+**Warning**: do not run simultaneously multiple package upload sessions.
+This may corrupt APT repository hosted on Bintray.

 ### Deleting packages

 To delete package from APT repository, use pass argument `-d` with list of